ufs-community/ufs-weather-model/doc/UsersGuide/source/ContributingDevelopment.rst

 Conducting regression tests
 ----------------------------

-Only developers that are running on a limited set of platforms (Hera, Cheyenne, WCOSS) can compile and run regression tests using the ufs-weather-model.
+Only developers using Tier 1 and 2 platforms can run the ufs-weather-model regression tests.
+Other developers need to work with the code managers to assure completion of the regression tests.

 To run regression test using rt.sh